Mobile Actuation & Observation Layer for Autonomous Agents

 Eyes and Hands for AI Agents on Mobile Devices

 Works on macOS (Apple Silicon & Intel) and Linux.
-Requires ADB or Xcode for device access.
+Auto-detects ADB and Xcode.
+Full setup guide →

 See it in action